whitneylarose/data_catalog/nfs_mount.md

 Advance Data and Workflow <br>
 Last Updated: July 11th, 2018<br>

-Note: This documentation assumes that the NFS drive endpoint is already created.
+This documentation assumes that the NFS drive endpoint is already created.

+Note:  Mounting the NFS drive to an existing directory "hides" the content of the directory.
+The content can be viewed again by umounting the drive.

 1. Install the required packages:
 ```